Nashoba Valley Ski Area

-Nashoba Valley Ski Area is a small ski area in Westford, Massachusetts, United States, located at 79 Powers Road.
-It borders on Littleton, Massachusetts.
-Operating each winter since its opening in 1964, it has 17 trails, including a terrain park considered one of the best in Massachusetts.
-The area also features a tubing park with 16 runs served by two Poma handle tows and a Sun-Kid Conveyor; this is on the same property, but has a separate entrance on Route 119 in Littleton, Massachusetts.
+Nashoba Valley Ski Area is a ski area in Westford, Massachusetts, United States, located at 79 Powers Road.
+It borders on Littleton, Massachusetts and has been operating each winter since opening in 1964.
+It has 17 ski trails as well as a terrain park and tubing park.
+The tubing park has 16 runs served by two Poma handle tows and a Sun-Kid Conveyor; this is on the same property, but has a separate entrance on Route 119 in Littleton, Massachusetts.

 Lifts

 The area is served by 4 chairlifts, 4 conveyor lifts, and 3 rope tows.
 Currently the top is only accessible by the chairlifts, but used to be served by a rope tow powered by an old school bus and a T-Bar.
 All intermediate and advanced terrain is accessible from any chairlift.

-The beginner area, which has the easiest trails, goes only about a quarter of the way up the hill.
+The beginner area goes about a quarter of the way up the hill.
 It is served by 3 rope tows and four Sun-Kid conveyor belt lifts.
 The longest trail is 1400 feet.

 Chairlifts

 Chief Triple is a Borvig triple chair.

-Wardance Triple is a CTEC triple chair, this was built to replace the original rope tow to the top, although the two co-existed for a number of years.
-Note that the rope-tow was a much faster way to get to the top.
+Wardance Triple is a CTEC triple chair.
+It was built to replace the original rope tow to the top, although the two co-existed for a number of years.

 Snowdance Double is a Savio double chair.

 Sundance Triple is a CTEC triple chair.

 Surface Lifts

-Papoose is a Sun-Kid conveyor belt lift which replaces a Gasoline powered rope tow of the same name, which ran about 6 feet to the east of the present lift.
+Papoose is a Sun-Kid conveyor belt lift which replaces a gasoline-powered rope tow of the same name, which ran about 6 feet to the east of the present lift.

 Totem is a Sun-Kid conveyor belt lift located adjacent to Papoose.

-Pow Wow is a rope tow, built out of an old dump truck, the rope runs between the double tires, and over old car wheel rims mounted on old telephone poles.
+Pow Wow is a rope tow built out of an old dump truck.
+The rope runs between the double tires and over old car wheel rims mounted on old telephone poles.
 The lift was originally powered by the truck's diesel engine, but was later converted to run on an electric motor.
-This lift has two ropes that run parallel over both truck wheels, and is considered as two separate lifts, however both ropes are powered by the same motor, so they start and stop at the same times.
+This lift has two ropes that run parallel over both truck wheels, and is considered as two separate lifts.
+However, both ropes are powered by the same motor, so they start and stop at the same times.

 Peace Pipe is a rope tow built in a similar fashion to the Pow Wow tow, except that it has only one rope.

 Lil'Hawk is a Sun-Kid conveyor belt lift, which was originally built at the base of the lift line for the "Tomahawk T-Bar", but was later moved to a location between the bottom terminals of the Snowdance Double and the Sundance Triple.

 Tahu is a Sun-Kid conveyor belt lift, this conveyor was brand new for the 2014-2015 season, operating between the beginner area and Nashoba Slope.